ooni/probe-cli/docs/design/dd-003-step-by-step.md

 led us to design APIs such as the Config-based API in netx and the (again) Config-based API in urlgetter.

-Here's a (perhaps disgusting?) excerpt from netx in ooni/probe-cli@v3.15.1 that shows how we overcome constructor complexity by declaring a flat `Config` structure from which to construct a `model.Resolver`:
+Here's a (perhaps bureaucratic) excerpt from netx in ooni/probe-cli@v3.15.1 that shows how we overcome constructor complexity by declaring a flat `Config` structure from which to construct a `model.Resolver`: